 Take a Benalmadena cable car to the top of Mount CalamorroThe cable cars in Benalmadena can carry up to four passengers, allowing you to share the experience with friends or family.
 You can choose to buy either a single or return ticket, depending on whether want to use the easy way back down or explore one of the six hiking trails that lead back down the mountain.
 Once you've arrived at the top, you'll find three viewing-points with incredible scenery, everywhere you look.
 To the west, it's possible to see as far as Gibraltar while, to the east, you can make out the Sierra Nevada.
 Look to the south, and on a clear day, you can even make out the coast of Africa.

-The top of Mount Calamorro is also home to the Garden of Eagles, where visitors can watch birds of prey in action, before hopping aboard the Benalmadena cable cars or hiking back to the bottom.
+What's at the top?The top of Mount Calamorro is also home to the Garden of Eagles, where visitors can watch birds of prey in action, before hopping aboard the Benalmadena cable cars or hiking back to the bottom.
 The aerial displays are held in Spanish, English and German and feature a variety of birds, including hawks, vultures and eagles.
 You'll also find a mountaintop café, where you can grab a drink and a snack before making your descent.
 It's worth taking a hat if you want to see the birds on show, as the displays take place in the air and the sun can be blinding.